lyft/discovery/README.md

 * service
   * *(required, string)* name of the service metadata is queried for.

-On successful response, response body will be in the following json format:
+On successful response, response body will be in the following JSON format:
 ```json
 {
     "env": "...",